 § 3-403.
-Limitation on Number of Absences, Both Unexcused and Total.
+Limitation on Number of Absences.

-- (a) Any student whose total absences exceed 20% of all classes, or whose unexcused absences exceed 10% of all classes, shall not further participate in class, shall not be allowed to sit for the final examination, and shall be given a grade of "WF."
-Excused absences for good cause are to be approved by the Associate Dean for Academic Affairs. - (b) Absences are counted from the first class meeting of the course, regardless of when a student actually registers for a course. - (c) "Good cause" shall be limited to a well-documented, extraordinary hardship making it impossible or unreasonable for the student to attend the class in question, including death of a person close to the student, illness, or other emergency. - (d) Once a student has been absent from more than 20% of class meetings or has unexcused absences exceeding 10% of class meetings, the student shall not be permitted to drop the course pursuant to Section 3-306 or 3-307 or to withdraw from the course pursuant to Section 3-902.
+- (a) Any first year student whose absences exceed 15% of all classes or any upper division student whose absences exceed 20% of all classes as specified in Section 3-404 shall not further participate in class, shall not be allowed to sit for the final examination, and shall be given a grade of "WF." - (b) Absences are counted from the first class meeting of the course, regardless of when a student actually registers for a course. - (c) Once a student has been absent from more than the maximum permitted number of class meetings as specified in Section 3-404, the student shall not be permitted to drop the course pursuant to Section 3-306 or 3-307 or to withdraw from the course pursuant to Section 3-902.

-September 21, 2004 Rev. April 21, 2005
+September 21, 2004 Rev. April 21, 2005 Rev. September 30, 2011